nkradebeJHB/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Shell Basics

-The following files are Scripts performing the functions mentioned below:
+This project aims to teach about basic commands, navigation, files and directories in Shell.

 ## Files
-All of the following files are **Scripts** performing the following functions:
+The following files are Scripts performing the functions mentioned below:

 0. Where am I? - Prints the absolute path name of the current working directory